so-rose/openlut/README.md

 *If it's breaking, try running `sudo pip3 install -U pip setuptools`.
 Sometimes they are out of date.*

-Installing Dependencies
+Installing Compile Dependencies
 -----
+For the moment, I don't have a Mac wheel.
 Not Difficult, I promise!

 On Debian/Ubuntu: `sudo apt-get install python3-pip gcc pybind11-dev libmagickwand-dev`
 On Mac: `brew install python3 gcc pybind11 imagemagick`